 In this course, students will analyze the basic functions of human resources in organizations.
 Design job analysis, descriptions, and specifications as required by the organization.
 Outline selection of personnel and recruitment processes.
+(Pre-requisite: BUAD 3000)

 HURE 1020: Training and Development of Human Resources: 3 credits